vespa-engine/sample-apps/README.md

 The [colbert-long](colbert-long) application demonstrates how to use the Vespa colbert-embedder for explainable semantic search for longer documents.

+### SPLADE sparse learned weights for ranking
+The [splade](splade) application demonstrates how to use the Vespa splade-embedder for semantic search.

 ### Multilingual semantic search
 The [multilingual](multilingual-search) sample application demonstrates multilingual semantic search with multilingual text embedding models.

 ### Customizing embeddings
-The [custom-embeddings](custom-embeddings/) application demonstrates customizing frozen document embeddings for downstream tasks.
+The [custom-embeddings](custom-embeddings) application demonstrates customizing frozen document embeddings for downstream tasks.

 ## More advanced sample applications